UE2020/wAspHax/README.md

 # Usage

-Build it (if you're retarded it won't work)
+Build it (if you're stupid it won't work)
 ```
 cargo build --release
 ```